Letters from Lodi

 On the face of it, talking about wines being "balanced" was always perfectly okay.
 That is, until about ten years ago, when the term suddenly became politicized, like vaccines, gender identities, or anything suggesting "natural."
 People started taking sides, and somewhere along the line, the notion popped up that wines over 14% alcohol, or pick “overripe,” are somehow inferior or less “balanced” than wines picked at lower sugars, and finished closer to 12% or 13% alcohol (i.e., ABV, or "alcohol by Volume").

 This is in spite of the fact that the vast majority of mainstream American varietal wines, like Chardonnay, Cabernet Sauvignon, Pinot Noir, and Merlot, are now over 14% alcohol.
 The choice of wines to drink, after all, has always been an aesthetic one; and aesthetically, most American wines are now like this because it is the preference of the overwhelming number of consumers.
 People like full-bodied, richly fruited wines.
 If they preferred, say, light, lean, and tart wines, most wines would be made like that.

-Consumers, when you think about it, make their choices in the same way they choose to listen to Justin Bieber rather than Beethoven or Duke Ellington or to read Harry Potters instead of Ulysses or The Corrections.
-The other day, my 4-year old granddaughter was asked by her aunt if she'd like to listen to a Beatles record.
+Consumers, when you think about it, make their choices in the same way they choose to listen to Justin Bieber rather than Beethoven or Duke Ellington or to read Harry Potter instead of Ulysses or The Corrections.
+The other day, my 4-year-old granddaughter was asked by her aunt if she'd like to listen to a Beatles record.
 She said, "No thank you, I prefer the Stones."
 In matters of taste, it's all good.